-While we’ve explained the Recommended Daily Allowance (RDA) of magnesium is, some people may benefit from a higher dose.
-It is possible to consume too much magnesium, but a definitive maximum amount has yet to be determined.
+There is a Recommended Daily Allowance (RDA) for magnesium, however some people may benefit from a higher dose.
+It is possible to consume too much magnesium, but it is generally so safe that a definitive maximum amount has yet to be determined.

 You can eliminate most concerns by taking a soluble form of magnesium supplement and following the recommended dosage instructions.
-However, you should always speak with your doctor first.
+However, if you feel you should take more magnesium, speak with your doctor first.

 In The Magnesium Miracle, Dr. Dean has listed the 4 contraindications to magnesium supplementation: